haproxy/haproxy/doc/lua-api/index.rst

   processing after some data have been returned to the client (eg: a redirect).
   To do so, a reply may be provided.
 This object is optional and may contain a status code, a reason, a header list and a body.
-All these fields are optionnals.
+All these fields are optional.
 When not provided, the default values are used.
 By default, with an empty reply object, an empty HTTP 200 response is returned to the client.
 If no reply object is provided, the transaction is terminated without any reply.